TritonVM/triton-vm/specification/src/processor-table.md

 Due to their complexity, instruction-specific constraints are defined [in their own section](processors-instruction-constraints.md).

-The following constraint applies to every pair of rows.
+The following constraints apply to every pair of rows.

 1. The cycle counter `clk` increases by 1.
 1. The unique inverse column `invu'` holds the inverse-or-zero of the difference of consecutive `cjd`'s, if `cjd'` is nonzero.